Simple H-Bridge Motor Driver Circuit using MOSFET

 This can even be in the form of a variable linear regulator like the LM317 – the voltage across the motor can be varied to increase or decrease speed.
 If more current is needed, this circuit can be built discreetly with a few bipolar transistors.
 The biggest drawback with this kind of setup is the efficiency – just like with any other load, the transistor dissipates all the unwanted power.

 The solution to this problem is a method called PWM or pulse width modulation.
 Here, the motor is driven by a square wave with an adjustable duty cycle (the ratio of on time to the period of the signal).
 The total power delivered is proportional to the duty cycle.
-In other words, the motor is powered for a small fraction of the time period – so over time the average power to the motor is low.
-With a 0% duty cycle, the motor is off (no current flowing); with a duty cycle of 50% the motor runs at half power (half the current draw) and 100% represents full power at maximum current draw.
+In other words, the motor is powered for a small fraction of the time period, so over time, the average power to the motor is low.
+With a 0% duty cycle, the motor is off (no current flowing); with a duty cycle of 50% the motor runs at half power (half the current draw), and 100% represents full power at maximum current draw.

 This is implemented by connecting the motor high side and driving it with an N-channel MOSFET, which is driven again by a PWM signal.
+A basic N-channel MOSFET H-bridge implementation uses a single MOSFET for low-side switching.

 This has some interesting implications – a 3V motor can be driven using a 12V supply using a low duty cycle since the motor sees only the average voltage.
 With careful design, this eliminates the need for a separate motor power supply.

 What if we need to reverse the direction of the motor?
-This is usually done by switching the motor terminals, but this can be done electrically.
+This is usually done by switching the motor terminals, but this can also be done electrically.

 One option could be to use another FET and a negative supply to switch directions.
 This requires one terminal of the motor to be permanently grounded and the other connected to either the positive or negative supply.
 Here, the MOSFETs act like an SPDT switch.